 Apart from the cover and editorial, the only non-strip pages are a toy advert (which you can see in this previous post) and two promotional pages for other comics which I’ve included above, because why not?
 The Real Ghostbusters had just launched this same month and Thundercats was celebrating its first birthday by this stage.
 The ‘Cats had also been launched as a bi-monthly in the States by Star Comics, proving popular enough to warrant going monthly from #8 onwards.

-Despite knowing in advance a series won’t last long, I don’t let that take away any of the enjoyment of reading them and I’ve loved reading this!
+Despite knowing in advance a series won’t last long when I’m covering it for the blog, I won’t let that take away any of the enjoyment of reading them in real time and I’ve loved reading this.
 A whole month does feel like an agonisingly long time right now though.
 But I shall follow my own rules and wait.